joshterrell805/OpenIntro_Statistics_Labs/labs/5_Inference_for_Numerical_Data/README.md

 # Lab 5: Inference for Numerical Data

+My corresponding reading notes for this lab are at http://joshterrell.com/blog/posts/1473100566

 ## Exercise 1
 > What are the cases in this data set?
 How many cases are there in our sample?